-- If the Registrar refuses an application for a class of teacher’s certificate, the Registrar shall notify the applicant in writing of the refusal and the reasons for the refusal by ordinary mail no later than 45 days after the date the Minister received the application.
+- If the Registrar refuses an application for a class of teacher’s certificate, the Registrar shall notify the applicant in writing of the refusal and the reasons for the refusal no later than 45 days after the date the Minister received the application.

 - If the Registrar's refusal is because the applicant's teacher's certificate is suspended or cancelled, then the Registrar is not required to notify the applicant in writing, and the applicant may not request a review of the Registrar's decision under Section 17 of the Teacher Certification Regulations.

 - A notice under Section 16(3) shall state that the applicant may request a review in accordance with Section 17 and shall specify any written submissions that the Certification Appeals Committee requires for the review.